 What we might call full rule-consequentialism consists of rule-consequentialist criteria for all three.
 Thus, full rule-consequentialism claims that an act is morally wrong if and only if it is forbidden by rules justified by their consequences.
 It also claims that agents should do their moral decision-making in terms of rules justified by their consequences.
 And it claims that the conditions under which moral sanctions should be applied are determined by rules justified by their consequences.

 Full rule-consequentialists may think that there is really only one set of rules about these three different subject matters.
 Or they may think that there are different sets that in some sense correspond to or complement one another.

 Much more important than the distinction between different kinds of full rule-consequentialism is the distinction between full rule-consequentialism and partial rule-consequentialism.
 Partial rule-consequentialism might take many forms.
 Let us focus on the most common form.
 The most common form of partial rule-consequentialism claims that agents should make their moral decisions about what to do by reference to rules justified by their consequences, but does not claim that moral wrongness is determined by rules justified by their consequences.
-Partial rule-consequentialists typically subscribe to the theory that moral wrongness is determined directly in terms of the consequences of the act.
+Partial rule-consequentialists typically subscribe to the theory that moral wrongness is determined directly in terms of the consequences of the act compared to the consequences of alternative possible acts.
 This theory of wrongness is called act-consequentialism.